 At South Perth Counselling Services our Psychologists provide the following independent Psychological Assessments and Reports for LEGAL or MEDICAL purposes:

-Work Cover, Risk Cover, Motor Vehicle Injury or Workers Compensation Cases, Criminal Injuries Compensation Cases, Spousal Abuse (for those on a Partner Visa) or Redress Claims
+Work Cover, Risk Cover, Motor Vehicle Injury, Workers Compensation Cases, Criminal Injuries Compensation Cases, Spousal Abuse (for those on a Partner Visa) or Redress Claims

-Once referred by your employer, HR department, GP or independently, our Psychologists can assist with support, psychotherapy, pain management, research based ‘return to work practices’ and psychological assessments/reports where required.
+Once referred by your employer, HR department, Legal Representative, GP or independently, our Psychologists can assist with support, psychotherapy, pain management, research based ‘return to work practices’ and psychological assessments/reports where required.
 Sessions are either partially or fully covered in these circumstances once your case is formally approved in writing or email and a claim number is provided.
 For conviction related cases, these are independently funded by yourself.
 For criminal injuries compensation or insurance cases, report fees are claimed from your compensation amount or paid by your legal representative.
 Positive outcomes are often reported by clients and agencies utilising our services for these purposes.

 The Australian Insurance Commission (Third Party)

 Our Psychologists regularly assist with Psychological Assessments, Reports, Pain Management &/or providing Psychologically Based Strategies for those whom have experienced ‘post-trauma’ following a Motor Vehicle Accident or Injury at their Workplace.
 Whilst most injuries (Physical or Psychological) naturally heal over the medium to long term, psychological intervention is often required in order for the client to fully recover and return to a relatively normal life.
 Some clients however may have experienced significant physical or psychological injuries which require more ongoing support by our Psychologists.
 In these cases a combination of multiple compatible treatments (by local allied health specialists) are generally recommended and tailored to meet the need of each individual case.
 These strategies have proven to lessen the risk of large financial claims being made by clients over the long term for agencies.

 IMPORTANT NOTE: Where external agencies cover the fees for our services, FORMAL APPROVAL (via email, paperwork, phone contact etc) is required by your referral agency before appointments can be made.
 Details including your case or claim number, caseworker/GP contact details and referral agency providing funding for these sessions is required.